Blog Series

 TL;DR

 Most businesses building AI visibility focus on content quality, but AI runs an attribution check before it evaluates what content says.
-Named, credentialled professionals give AI a verifiable entity to cite; anonymous or team-attributed content gives it nothing to attach confidence to, and AI cites named professionals 4x more often (Gregg King, 2026).
+Named, credentialled professionals give AI a verifiable entity to cite; anonymous or team-attributed content gives it nothing to attach confidence to, and AI cites named professionals markedly more often.
 Attribution confidence acts as a pre-quality gate: AI assigns it when schema.org/Person markup links a named author to an entity with jobTitle and worksFor, and when an external registry (SRA for solicitors, FCA for IFAs, ICAEW or ACCA for accountants) confirms the same person as a subject expert.
 Four failures recur in UK professional services: no byline, generic team attribution, a named author with no credentials, and conflicting job titles across profiles.
 The fix is to assign a named professional to every piece of content, add Person schema with a sameAs property to a verified external profile, and confirm each author's specialism matches what they write.

 Most businesses building AI visibility focus on content quality.
 They improve writing, add statistics, structure answers.
 The citation rate stays flat.